 I found Timi Soleye’s piece in the Financial Times interesting.
-The Financial Times and its editors have a lot to lose by way of reputation if Soleye produced a story on the privatisation of the electric power sector in Nigeria without facts and which could be readily debunked by counter-facts.
+The Financial Times and its editors would have a lot to lose by way of reputation if Soleye produced a story on the privatisation of the electric power sector in Nigeria without facts and which could be readily debunked by counter-facts.
 Newspaper articles are often constrained by word count limits necessitating summaries.
 Does one have to represent hidden vested interests to write what they think or observe?

 Well, let us stick to the claims in Eyo Ekpo’s response.
 Firstly, that Nigeria’s privatisation was universally acclaimed as the most transparent and comprehensive of its kind ever to take place anywhere in the world despite its size and complexity is highly inaccurate.
 Privatising a dysfunctional few thousand megawatts of electric capacity for a nation with Nigeria’s income history, massive population and perniciously underestimated electric demand does not make for significant size.
-A nation with population of 60 million people should have an installed operational electric power capacity 100,000MW.
-In complex electric networks electricity is transmitted and pooled by “loop systems”, Nigeria’s network is an archaic “radial system” necessitating endless shedding of electricity.
-It is important to note Nigeria has one of the very lowest electricity consumption per capita figures in the whole world.
-What was actually privatised was purely power cuts.
+A country with a population of 60 million people should have an installed operational electric power capacity 100,000MW.
+In complex electric networks, electricity is transmitted and pooled by “loop systems”, Nigeria’s network is an archaic “radial system” necessitating endless shedding of electricity.
+It is essential to note Nigeria has one of the very lowest electricity consumption per capita figures in the whole world.
+What was privatised was purely power cuts.

 Thirdly, the “steady state of NESI” is fancy talk.
-Where is the steady state constant electricity the sector is supposed supplying to consumers?
+Where is the steady-state constant electricity the sector is supposed supplying to consumers?
 Is that not what the privatisation is all about?
 I guess it is a case of “we are getting there”, hope.

-Fifthly, the biggest stakeholder in the electric power sector is the consumer.
-The stakeholders highlighted as important to the sector are distinctly “elite”, owners and regulators (and “facilitators”).
-Dr Lanre Babalola as minister and former minister was furious (NERC tasted pepper) with the poor strategies and levels of revenue collection for electricity consumed.
-While the “electricity elite” were misforecasting and perniciously underestimating daily electricity demand, marketing privatisation as a panacea, promising constant electricity and selling hope, no one took out time to evaluate the affordability of electricity for the customer, the incidence and impact of power theft on revenues or the potential debt burden of non-payment on the sector.
+Fifthly, the most significant stakeholder in the electric power sector is the consumer.
+The stakeholders highlighted as necessary to the industry are distinctly “elite”, owners and regulators (and “facilitators”).
+Dr Lanre Babalola, as a minister, was furious (NERC tasted pepper) with the poor strategies and levels of revenue collection for electricity consumed.
+While the “electricity elite” were misforecasting and perniciously underestimating daily electricity demand, marketing privatisation as a panacea, promising constant electricity and selling hope.
+No one took out time to evaluate the affordability of electricity for the customer, the incidence and impact of power theft on revenues or the potential debt burden of non-payment on the sector.
 Articulated rules are not action(s).
-Prepayment metering has not provided the magic its beneficiaries promised and no initiatives for alternative methods seem to be considered. $1 billion unpaid is a lot of money to be owed for any sector anywhere in the world.
+Prepayment metering has not provided the magic its beneficiaries promised, and no initiatives for alternative methods seem to be considered. $1 billion unpaid is a lot of money to be owed for any sector anywhere in the world.

 If see no evil, hear no evil, speak no evil is the motto of NERC, we have to wish it the very best.